 On an annual basis the Board reviews the Group's Strategic Risk Report.
-The types of risks identified in the 2020 review included strategic, material operational and compliance risks and are detailed on pages 36 to 41.
+The types of risks identified in the 2021 review included strategic, material operational and compliance risks and are detailed on pages 30 to 35.

-$[\]frac{}{^{1}} \, \text{In addition to the five scheduled meetings, two ad hoc meetings arranged to discuss specific items.}$
+In addition to the five scheduled meetings, one ad hoc meeting was arranged to discuss specific items.